1 Canadian Mechanized Brigade Group

-1 Canadian Mechanized Brigade Group (1 CMBG; French: 1^{er} Groupe-brigade mécanisé du Canada, 1 GBMC) is a Canadian Forces brigade group that is part of the 3rd Canadian Division of the Canadian Army.
-Originally headquartered at CFB Calgary, it is currently based in CFB Edmonton in Alberta with two major units at CFB Shilo in Manitoba, and consists of eight Regular Force units.
+1 Canadian Mechanized Brigade Group (1 CMBG; French: 1^{er} Groupe-brigade mécanisé du Canada, 1 GBMC) is a Canadian Forces brigade group that is part of the 1st Canadian Division of the Canadian Army.
+Originally headquartered at CFB Calgary, it is currently based in CFB Edmonton in Alberta with one major unit at CFB Shilo in Manitoba, and consists of six Regular Force units.

 History

-The brigade was established on 14 October 1953 in Europe.